Gaps, Ambiguity, and Establishing Complexity-Class Containments via Iterative Constant-Setting: Gaps, Ambiguity, and Iterative Constant-Setting

-So constant-ambiguity nondeterminism can be done by the restrictive counting class based on the primes.
+So constant-ambiguity nondeterminism can be done by the restrictive counting class based on the primes (as Corollary~\ref{c:infinite-big-o} immediately yields $\upleq{\bigo(1)} \subseteq \rcnb{\primes})$.
 However, what we are truly interested in is whether we can achieve a containment for superconstant levels of ambiguity.
 We in fact can do so, and we now present such results for a range of cases between constant ambiguity ($\upleq{\bigo(1)}$) and polynomial ambiguity ($\fewp$).
+Just as Corollary~\ref{c:primes-oh-one} follows from Theorem~\ref{t:bhr}, so also do each of our Theorems~\ref{t:kn} and \ref{t:tradeoff}, Parts~1--3 each have the obvious analogous corollary regarding $\rcnb{\primes}$.

 We first define a broader notion of nongappiness. \begin{definition} Let $F$ be any function mapping $\realnumberpositive$ to $\realnumberpositive$.
 A set $S \subseteq \naturalnumberpositive$ is $F$-nongappy if $S \neq \emptyset$ and $(\forall m\in S)(\exists m'\in S) [m' > m \land |m'| \leq F(|m|)]$.\footnote{In two later definitions, \ref{d:4-8} and~\ref{def:polylog-nongappy}, we apply Definition~\ref{d:nongappy-main} to classes of functions.
 In each case, we will directly define that, but in fact will do so as the natural lifting (namely, saying a set is $\calf$-nongappy exactly if there is an $F \in \calf$ such that the set is $F$-nongappy).
 The reason we do not directly define lifting as applying to all classes $\calf$ is in small part that we need it only in those two definitions, and in large part because doing so could cause confusion, since an earlier definition (Def.~\ref{def: n+O(1)-nongappy}) that is connecting to earlier work is using as a syntactic notation an expression that itself would be caught up by such a lifting (though the definition given in Def.~\ref{def: n+O(1)-nongappy} is consistent with the lifting reading, give or take the fact that we've now broadened our focus to the reals rather than the naturals).} \end{definition}